powerpak/pathospot-compare/README.md

 #### Local virtual machine on VirtualBox

-The easiest way to try the pipeline with Vagrant is to [install VirtualBox][virtualbox].
+The fastest way to get started with Vagrant is to [install VirtualBox][virtualbox].
 Then, clone this repository to a directory, `cd` into it, and run the following:

     $ vagrant up

-It will take a few minutes for Vagrant to download a vanilla [Debian Stretch][] VM and configure it.
+It will take a few minutes for Vagrant to download a vanilla [Debian 9 "Stretch"][deb] VM and configure it.
 Once it's done, to use your new VM, type

     $ vagrant ssh